-The Prima Deshecha Landfill installs and maintains environmental protection systems to protect the water, air, and habitat.
+The Prima Deshecha Landfill installs and maintains environmental protection technology to protect the water, air, and habitat from the effects of landfill waste disposal.
 Environmental programs include:

 - Partial composite liner system protects groundwater.
-The first composite liner at the site was constructed in 1998. - Landfill gas monitoring, recovery, and control systems include more than 160 wells and 37 compliance perimeter monitoring probes. - Groundwater monitoring wells and extraction system. - · Leachate collection and recovery system. - Water conservation program that uses onsite storm water, groundwater, and leachate for landfill operations. - Repurpose landfill gas for energy production. - Radioactive waste detection program. - Erosion, fire, dust, odor, vector, noise and litter control systems. - Tree installation and maintenance program to improve aesthetics. - Biological habitat mitigation on 200 acres. - Green construction of the office building.
-It is energy and resource efficient, and includes green interior measures and a "cool roof" membrane and overhangs. - Energy is provided to the building through an on-site plant that converts methane gathered from the landfill to electricity.
+The first composite liner at the site was constructed in 1998. - Landfill gas monitoring, recovery, and control systems include more than 160 wells and 37 compliance perimeter monitoring probes. - Groundwater monitoring wells and extraction system. - Leachate collection and recovery system. - Water conservation program that uses onsite storm water, groundwater, and leachate for landfill operations. - Energy generation facility utilizing landfill gas as fuel. - Radioactive waste detection program. - Erosion, fire, dust, odor, vector, noise and litter control systems. - Tree installation and maintenance program to improve aesthetics. - Approximately 200 acres have been restored as biological habitat mitigation. - Green construction of the office building.
+It is energy and resource efficient, and includes green interior measures and a "cool roof" membrane and overhangs.
+Energy is provided to the building through an on-site plant that converts methane gathered from the landfill to electricity.